June 9, 1534 - Jacques Cartier became the first to sail into the river he named the Saint Lawrence River.

 June 9, 1892 – Canadian-English captain and explorer William Grant Stairs, 28, died from malaria and was buried in the European Cemetery in Chinde, Mozambique at the mouth of the Zambezi River.
 He played a leading role in two of the most controversial expeditions in the history of the colonisation of Africa, the Emin Pasha Relief Expedition and the Stairs Expedition to Katanga.

-June 9, 1914 - Honus Wagner became the second player in major league history to record 3,000 hits.
+June 9, 1914 - Honus Wagner became the second player in Major League Baseball history to record 3,000 hits.

 June 9, 1915 – William Jennings Bryan resigned as Woodrow Wilson's Secretary of State over a disagreement regarding the United States' handling of the sinking of the RMS Lusitania.